EwD-Project/EwD-Public/Reading_Rules.md

 ### Sub-Rule 3.2 – Strong Marks

-¶1 – <a id="note1b" href="#note1">Strong marks¹</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the word meter.
+¶1 – <a id="note1b" href="#note1">Strong marks¹</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the meter of the word.

 > E.g.:
 >
-> - matūre, untĭl, anôther – First syllable gets unstressed.
+> - matūre, untĭl, anôther – First syllable becomes unstressed.
 > - correspŏnd, technolŏgical, fundamĕntal – First syllable gets S2.

 ¶2 – If two syllables in a word get a strong mark of same <a id="note2b" href="#note2">tonic priority (TP)²</a>, then the first one gets the S2 and the second one gets the S1 (1st→S2 and 2nd→S1).